hanerkoca/How-to-use-Fibrous-SDK/chapters/Account.md

 ## Getting existing account

-The Account [file](./src/Account.ts) under the src folder is for getting the existing account.
+The Account [file](/src/Account.ts) under the src folder is for getting the existing account.<br>
 For that we need **RPC Provider**, **Public Key** and **Private Key** from our accounts.

-For Provider to use there are 2 options, first one is from starknet library.
+For Provider to use there are 2 options, first one is from starknet library.<br>
 Second one is your rpc.
 You can create an API Key on infura.
 ```bash
 # Option 1 (It is for example for Mainnet).